translate/pootle/docs/upstream_differences.rst

 - Critical errors are prominently displayed.

-- No *Top Contributors" tables.
+- No *Top Contributors* tables.

 - No home page.
-Users are redirected to their preferrend language pages instead, falling back to the project listings page.
+Users are redirected to their preferred language pages instead, falling back to the project listings page.

 - Single-column and wide browsing table.